 Playing about off road meant sooner or later I was going to drop the bike or have some kind of accident.
 There were crash bars attached when I bought the bike, which I instantly removed.
 In my opinion the tanks do a good job of protecting themselves and the bike as a whole.
 What did need addressing was the sun guard.
 The OEM guard whilst functional was ugly, and prone to shattering on impact.

 In its place I added a G-IT guard.
 I’d come across these on the KTM 690s, it looked a well made pice from 4mm steel, and as a bonus contained a tool storage compartment.

 The black 950 Adventures arguably look the best, but that beauty comes at a price.
 The black paint on the tanks is prone to bubbling and mine were no exception.
 I couldn’t live with the look, and took them to my local powder coater Jason at JPM Norwich.
-He took his sweet time doing the job and in the end I needed the tanks back for the rally in Wales.
+He took his sweet time doing the job and in the end I needed the tanks back for a rally at Sweet Lamb in Wales.
 He’d completed the job but it was poor.

 The paint was very uneven and not properly coated.
 It was tacky.
 As soon as I got the bike dirty the dirt stuck into the pain and was impossible to move.
 After my trip I took the tanks back to him and he promised to correct the issue.
 That was the last I ever saw of those tanks.
 Call after call went unanswered.
 I went to his work (owned by his father) no one had heard from him.
 I even got the police give him a call which he ignored along with their message.